Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

-Call $\sigma$ the left-shift map on $\Za[i]^{\Na}$.
+Let $\sigma\colon \Za[i]^{\Na}\to \Za[i]^{\Na}$ be the left-shift map; that is, $\sigma(a_1,a_2,a_3,\ldots)=(a_2,a_3,\ldots)$ for all $\sanu\in\Za[i]^{\Na}$.
 In \cite{Yur1995}, Yuri proved that $(\overline{\sfR},\sigma)$ is a sofic shift realized by a directed graph whose vertices are open prototype sets (see definition in Section \ref{SECTION:HCF}) and with edges labeled by Gaussian integers.
-Yuri's paper is concerned with the ergodic theory of a class of dynamical systems defined in compact subsets of $\RE^n$, $n\in\Na$.
-She considered measures equivalent to the $n$-dimensional Lebesgue measure and, thus, certain Lebesgue-null sets as well as some subsets of the associated shift space are discarded.
+Yuri's paper concerns the ergodic theory of a class of dynamical systems defined in compact subsets of $\RE^n$, $n\in\Na$.
+She considered measures equivalent to the $n$-dimensional Lebesgue measure and, thus, certain Lebesgue-null sets and some subsets of the associated shift space are discarded.
 These omissions force us to make a more detailed study of the relationship between $(\overline{\sfR}, \sigma)$ and the dynamics of Hurwitz continued fraction when dealing with other problems such as those in Section \ref{SECTION:PFTHM1} and Section \ref{SECTION:TRANSCENDENTAL}.

 Recall that a real number $x\in [0,1)$ is normal to base $2$ if the asymptotic frequency of every finite word in $\{0,1\}$ of length $k\in\Na$ in the binary expansion of $x$ is exactly $2^{-k}$.
-In general, given a numeration system, normal numbers are those for which the asymptotic sequence of every finite word of digits is typical.
+In general, given a numeration system, normal numbers are those for which the asymptotic frequency of every finite word of digits is typical.
 For the unit interval and regular continued fractions, the notion of \textit{typical} is determined by the Gauss measure of cylinders (see \cite{adler1981construction, AirJacKwiMan2020, becher2019absolutely, kraaikamp2000normal}).
 In the context of Hurwitz continued fractions, we consider the unique Borel probability $T$-ergodic measure $\muh$ which is equivalent to the Lebesgue measure on $\mfF$ (see \cite{EiItoNak2019, Nak1976}) and we refer to normal numbers as \emph{Hurwitz normal numbers} (see Subsection \ref{SUBSEC:HurwitzNormalNumbers} for a precise definition).
 As a first application of Theorem \ref{TEO:01} and its proof, we determine how complicated is the set of Hurwitz normal numbers as a Borel set. \begin{teo01} The set of Hurwitz normal numbers cannot be expressed as a countable intersection of open sets or as a countable union of closed (or even $G_{\delta}$) sets. \end{teo01}